 My special sources of inspiration were Merlin Mann’s blog and David Allen’s Getting Things Done, which showed me the concept of inbox zero and principles of efficient work.
 The principles of GTD are extremely valuable for my daily work today.
 One tool stood out and became the central part of my self-organisation: the tickler file, also known as 43 folders system.

 With every new topic coming your way, you need to decide whether you want to do, delegate, defer or delete it.
 (The famous 4 Ds) Today, the electronic tickler file is my tool of choice to defer tasks effectively.

 Here is a recap:

 The tickler file comprises 12 folders for the months of the year and up to 31 folders for the running month.
+I described how to build a tickler file in a previous post.
 If you want to defer an item to the future, you simply need to put it in the appropriate folder.
 It is hidden until it becomes due, when it will automatically pop out of the folder again.

 This simple system gives me many benefits:

 - I have a place where all deferred items go when I process my inbox.

 - I can forget about these tasks because I can trust the system to remind me, when it’s time.